-This Evidence of Coverage explains what our plan covers in addition to your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+This Evidence of Coverage explains what our plan covers in addition to your enrollment form, our Kaiser Permanente 2014 Abridged Formulary and Kaiser Permanente 2014 Comprehensive Formulary, and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."